 - Failure to yield.
 Yielding the right of way is a basic California traffic law that a negligent driver disobeyed in a side-impact wreck.
 This includes not yielding to oncoming traffic when making a right or left turn, not stopping at a stop sign, or not following the rules of proceeding at a four-way stop.

 - Distracted driving.
-If a driver is distracted by his cellphone, eating and drinking, or other behaviors, he's less likely to realize he's about to cause a side-impact collision.
+If a driver is distracted by his cellphone, eating and drinking, or engaging in other behaviors that take attention from the road, he's less likely to realize he's about to cause a side-impact collision.
 At 40 mph, he'll travel about 40 ft. just to realize there's a problem and decide to brake—this doesn't include the actual braking distance described above.

 Liability Can Be Complicated in a Side-Impact Accident